FIRE UNDERGROUNDsoftware / animation ~70 mins

-Fire Underground is a feature length fantasy animation presenting an alternative history of coal mingled with myths of forgotten forests, crawling proto-reptiles, and chthonic infernos.
-It is fan-fiction of a 300-million-year history, which recombines labor history, natural history, and Appalachian folk culture.
+Fire Underground is an animated fantasy inspired by the industrial history of Appalachia, which pitches myths of forgotten forests, crawling proto-reptiles, and chthonic infernos against labor history, natural history, and folk culture.

-The project was made in a game engine, and several scenes are driven by game-like logic with semi-autonomous non-player characters, ragdoll physics, and deterministic, clock-like simulation.
-Inspired by craft traditions like model railroading and miniature wargaming, most characters and props were made out of physical materials like clay, cardboard, aluminum foil, and insulation foam, and captured with photogrammetry.
+Fire Underground was made with a game engine, and several scenes were built with game-like logic, featuring semi-autonomous non-player characters, ragdoll physics, and deterministic, clock-like simulation.
+Drawing from craft traditions like model railroading and miniature wargaming, most characters and props were made out of physical materials like clay, cardboard, aluminum foil, and insulation foam, and captured with photogrammetry.

-The project features an original soundtrack by Sarah Louise Henson, as well as:
+The project features original music by Sarah Louise Henson, as well as:

 “Rime,” performed by Sarah Louise, courtesy Thrill Jockey Records,

 - “Thirty Inch Coal,” recorded by Men of the Deeps, with permission.